massimofasciano/mafl-rust/README.md

 This can be useful when currying is desired.
 @std.math provides function versions of most internal operators (ex: ``let add = fun x y { x + y }``) which makes currying possible (we don't have a special syntax to allow direct currying of internal operators).
 The @std.methods module contains bindings that are called on internal types by the interpreter when method calls are used (ex: ``2.exp()``).

-By default, no bindings from @std are imported into the user variable space.

 At this time, the MAFL standard library resides in [src/std.mafl](src/std.mafl) and is statically included in uncompressed form inside the Rust binary at compile time.
 As it grows, this might not be ideal.
 Comments could be stripped and the text could be compressed.